(Michael & Dave Climie reviews of 6 days Dirt biking + Halong Bay, ~1,000 km)

 Any other comments?

 As an adventurous Canadian with a passion for outdoor activities and great scenery, this motorbike trip ranks among my top expeditions.
 Initially, I questioned the sanity of the trip.
-I mean who would give a guy (who has never driven a motorbike) a bike to start a lengthy tour from the heart of Hanoi!?
+I mean who would give a guy (who has never driven a motorbike) a bike to start a long tour from the heart of Hanoi!?
 Indeed, getting out of Hanoi was stressful for me.
 By the end of the first day, however, the scenery was beautiful and calm and the chaos from earlier in the day had already transformed into a great memory and story to tell my friends (amateur Westerner lives to tell the tale of learning to drive a motorbike in Hanoi).

 The Ha Long day trip was also great.
 I doubted it could be done in a day but by the end of the day, I felt it was the perfect amount of time.
 Of course, our guide (Ngoc) was great and super-informative.
 Having a boat to ourselves seemed excessive once we realized the size of the boat (but who wants to interact with lowly tourists?! -Haha).